Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Where do Parsis go for Prayer?

-Parsis are the followers of Zoroaster, who taught them to worship only one god, “Ahura Mazda”.
-They worship many times a day.
-Their place of worship is called a Fire Temple or Agiyari.
+Parsis are followers of Zoroaster, who taught them to worship only one god, “Ahura Mazda.”
+They worship many times a day in a place called a Fire Temple or Agiyari.

-There are no idols of god in the Temple.
+There are no god idols in the temple.
 Parsis worship the seven divine attributes and the six powers created by the god.
 An eternal fire constantly burns in the Fire Temple on an altar.

 How many Fire Temples are there in India?